OpenDroneMap/FIELDimageR/README.md

 **Install with Docker**

-> If desired, one can [build](#Instal_with_docker) a [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio) based [Docker](https://www.docker.com/) image with all the requirements already installed by using the [Dockerfile](https://github.com/OpenDroneMap/FIELDimageR/blob/master/Dockerfile) in this repository.
+Docker is platform independent, and allows you to install all dependencies in a few steps.
+You can [build](#Instal_with_docker) a [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio) based [Docker](https://www.docker.com/) image with all FIELDimageR and pre-installed using the [Dockerfile](https://github.com/OpenDroneMap/FIELDimageR/blob/master/Dockerfile) in this repository.

 <div id="Instal_no_docker" />

+Requirements:
-> When building the Docker image you will need the [Dockerfile](https://github.com/OpenDroneMap/FIELDimageR/blob/master/Dockerfile) in this repository available on the local machine.
+1. The [Dockerfile](https://github.com/OpenDroneMap/FIELDimageR/blob/master/Dockerfile) in this repository on your computer.
-> Another requirement is that Docker is [installed](https://docs.docker.com/get-docker/) on the machine as well.
+2. Docker is [installed](https://docs.docker.com/get-docker/), which runs on macOS, Linux and Windows.

+Steps:

 > Open a terminal window and at the command prompt enter the following command to [build](https://docs.docker.com/engine/reference/commandline/build/) the Docker image: